thin-edge/thin-edge.io/CONTRIBUTING.md

    attributed to you and appear in your contributions graph.

 ## Repository maintenance

-To assure a consistent level of quality and appearance, the project has some rules for contributors to follow:

 - **Clear commits**
   Having clear, concise and well-written commit messages for all changes is not